Alcohol and Addiction Training at the University of Missouri NIH/NIAAA Training Grant

 Doctoral candidates and recent Ph.D.s interested in research opportunities offered by the training grant faculty are encouraged to contact us for more information.
 Information on postdoctoral traineeship stipends and requirements, including service payback, is available at grants.nih.gov and researchtraining.nih.gov

 The training faculty have diverse interests in a number of sub-disciplines of psychological science.
-Trainees can work in these areas:
+Trainees can work in these research domains:

 We are recruiting POSTDOCTORAL RESEARCH FELLOWS IN ALCOHOL AND ADDICTION RESEARCH.
 Our training grant has been supported by the National Institute of Alcohol Abuse and Alcoholism (NIAAA) since 2002 (T32AA013526).
 Positions are available through both the NIH training grant (only US citizens and permanent residents can be considered) and the University of Missouri (no residency limitations).